 Supplies needed for the easy patriotic buttercream star cake:

-- An 8″ round white cake with at least two layers (try my favorite vanilla bean cake recipe) To get a super white cake, you may need to replace the three eggs with six egg whites or you can just use your favorite white cake mix.
+- An 8″ round white cake with at least two layers (try my moist white cake) You can also just use a white cake mix.

-- Buttercream (vanilla bean buttercream recipe) If you want a super white buttercream, replace half or all of the butter with shortening and use clear vanilla extract.
+- Buttercream (vanilla bean buttercream recipe) If you want a super white buttercream, try this recipe.

 - Royal blue gel food coloring